Hurence/logisland/build.md

 ### Build source code
 Log-Island is written in Java and Scala, we then use [Scala Build Tool](http://www.scala-sbt.org) to build it

-to build only the source code
+    # to build only the source code
     sbt package

-to build all dependecies into one single jar
+    # to build all dependencies into one single jar
     sbt assemblyPackageDependency

-to publish jar to local ivy cache to develop your own plugins
+    # to publish jar to local ivy cache to develop your own plugins
     sbt publishLocal

-to build API documentation
+    # to build API documentation
     sbt doc

-to build user documentation
+    # to build user documentation
     cd docs
     jekyll build